pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 Dualism continues to have a major impact on the way we think about artificial intelligence and consciousness.
 For example, the influential cyberneticists Norbert Wiener and Claude Shannon both based their work on the assumption that information is a separate entity from matter and energy.
 This assumption has led to a disembodiment of information, and a false separation of the physical world (the ‘hardware’) from the world of ideas (the ‘software’).[^4] Following a materialist logic, consciousness becomes information embedded in the physical substrate of the brain.
 In that sense, we only need to measure all physical activities to duplicate and simulate the experience of being human.
 The metaphor of the brain as a computer defines our present and justifies predictions of ‘downloading’ consciousness and achieving digital immortality.
 It culminates in the popular simulation hypothesis that proposes we  already live in a simulated environment.[^5]
 Computational neuroscientists use and develop instruments to quantify electric impulses in the brain and create massive amounts of experimental data, which in turn need statistical models and ever growing computing power to be analyzed.
 On the other spectrum, simplified models of the brain in the form of artificial ‘neural networks’ are used to compute and sort higher order abstractions.
 This focus on the individual brain in the search to replicate intelligence leaves aside a physical and social environment, in which conscious beings are embodied.

 In order to understand human cognition and intelligence, we need to explore the complex dialogic connections between human actors.
 Current machine learning programs abstract intelligence into simple task solving mechanisms and make us believe that the underlying algorithm becomes a rational agent.
-But on closer examination, the program reveals an astonishing amount of human collaboration: from the creation of programming languages as protocols for interaction to the enormous amounts of data aggregation and labeling.
-Instead of looking at AI systems and seeing them as a subjective entity, we can also see them as artifacts of collective intelligence.
+But on closer examination the program reveals an astonishing amount of human collaboration: from the creation of programming languages as protocols for interaction to the enormous amounts of data aggregation and labeling.
+Instead of looking at AI systems and seeing them as a subjective entity we can also see them as artifacts of collective cognition.
-By embedding current machine learning algorithms back into the social structure, I hope to gain experimental insight on how these new forms of collective computations are used as a creative medium.
+By embedding current machine learning algorithms back into the social structure I hope to gain experimental insight on how these new forms of collective computations are used as a creative medium.
 In the following I will present my experiences working within Co-Intelligent systems in different constellations.

 ## **Metaconversations with Computers**
 ![Metaconversations, Miro Flowchart](Flowchart---Metaconversation-Piece-stitch.jpg.png)

-In October 2020 I participated in *Freeport 1: Anatomies of a black box* [^6] and was part of a group with Gabriela Gordillo, Mario Romera and Fabian Frei in which we started a conversation about computers, which ended up in computersimulations talking about themselves.
+In October 2020 I participated in *Freeport 1: Anatomies of a black box*[^6] and was part of a group with Gabriela Gordillo, Mario Romera and Fabian Frei in which we started a conversation about computers that ended in simulating our own conversations.

 *Anatomies of a black box* was a laboratory curated by Bani Brusadin for Matadero Madrid about mapping contemporary complex systems in infrastructures of exploitation.
 During the month long program we met in video conferences with Vladan Joler and other groups to explore mapping as a form of non-linear storytelling.
 The starting point was the conceptual map ‘Anatomy of an AI system’[^7] that he created with the researcher Kate Crawford as a case study of the life cycle of an Amazon Echo device, from unearthing the raw materials to its networked software components.